When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 The gothic beauty of St John the Baptist Cathedral dates back to the 13th century and is the fourth church on this site.

-When the church was originally constructed, it was the first brick building in Poland.
-But in the last days of WWII, 70% of the church was badly damaged and rebuilt in its Gothic beauty.
+When the church was initially constructed, it was the first brick building in Poland.
+But in the last days of WWII, 70% of the church was severely damaged and rebuilt in its Gothic beauty.

-Having decided to see the view from the top of the steeple, it was a nice surprise to find an elevator taking us all the way to the top.
+After deciding to see the view from the top of the steeple, we were pleasantly surprised to find an elevator that took us all the way to the top.

-The 91m tower has great panoramic views of Wroclaw for a small cost.
+The 91m tower has excellent panoramic views of Wroclaw for a small cost.

-And the area around the cathedral dates to the 10th century, with St Giles Church the oldest building.
+The area around the cathedral dates back to the 10th century, with St Giles Church being the oldest building.
 It is a beautiful little church (more the size of a chapel) and worth a visit.

 Around both churches are quaint cobblestoned streets and paths with the Botanical Gardens nearby (charge to enter.)